prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - **Mass accuracy:** <5 ppm for precursor ions, <20 ppm for fragment ions
 - **Integration success:** >80% match rate between PTM and protein datasets indicates good data quality

+**Note 5.25**: **Automated QC reporting with FragPipe TMT QC script**: An automated quality control script generates comprehensive TMT labeling efficiency reports directly from FragPipe PSM output files.
+The script evaluates labeling completeness at both peptide and PSM levels for N-terminal and lysine modifications, calculates missed cleavage rates for tryptic digestion efficiency, and provides quantitative channel balance assessment across all TMT channels.
+Key metrics include percentage of modified N-termini and lysine residues (expected >95%), missed cleavage rates for lysine and arginine residues (typically 5-15%), and relative abundance distributions across channels to detect loading imbalances.
+The script outputs interactive HTML reports with visualization of identification numbers per channel, modification frequencies, total abundance distributions, and density plots for rapid assessment of data quality before proceeding with downstream analysis.

 # 6. Alternative Approaches

 ## 6.1 Comparison with Other PTM Analysis Methods

 **Label-free quantification vs. TMT-based approach:**
-- **TMT advantages:** Higher throughput, reduced missing values, better quantitative precision
+- **TMT advantages:** Higher throughput, reduced missing values, better quantitative precision; enables efficient use of fractionation with all samples in each fraction
 - **Label-free advantages:** No modification artifacts, unlimited sample capacity, lower cost per sample
+- **Fractionation synergy:** TMT allows all samples to be compared within each fraction, with cross-fraction integration; DIA preferred when avoiding fractionation entirely
-- **Recommendation:** Use TMT for studies requiring high precision across many conditions; use label-free for discovery-phase studies or when sample numbers exceed multiplex capacity
+- **Recommendation:** Use TMT for studies requiring high precision across many conditions, especially when fractionation can improve depth; use label-free/DIA for discovery-phase studies or when sample numbers exceed multiplex capacity

-**MSstatsPTM vs. prophosqua integration:**
+**MSstatsPTM vs. prophosqua vs. msqrob2PTM:**
-- **MSstatsPTM:** More established statistical framework, peptidoform-level analysis
+- **MSstatsPTM:** Model-first approach (separate modeling then adjustment), established workflow
-- **prophosqua:** Enhanced visualization tools, protein-centric analysis, N-to-C plots
+- **prophosqua:** Model-first approach (with easy correct-first option), enhanced visualization tools, flexible input handling (multi-site, single-site, FragPipe, DIA-NN outputs), N-to-C plots
+- **msqrob2PTM:** Correct-first approach (normalize then model), built on QFeatures infrastructure, handles both peptidoform and PTM-level analysis
+- **Statistical framework:** All use equivalent statistical rigor and correct for protein abundance; key difference is modeling strategy (separate modeling vs. direct normalization)
-- **Recommendation:** Consider MSstatsPTM for rigorous statistical validation; use prophosqua for hypothesis generation and biological interpretation
+- **Recommendation:** Consider MSstatsPTM for the model-first approach, msqrob2PTM for the correct-first approach, and prophosqua for either approach plus flexible input handling and enhanced visualization

 ## 6.2 When to Use This vs. Other Approaches